5 Fold Church-Worship

 Pop singer/song writer legend Bob Dylan of the 1960’s and 70’s wrote a song titled You gotta serve somebody.
 After years of fame and fortune, he found a deep void in his life, discovered Jesus and became a Christian.
 Shortly afterwards he penned these lyrics, “oh you gotta serve somebody… it may be the Devil, or it may be the Lord, but oh you gotta serve somebody.”
 There is such a stark contrast in the world of the believer as opposed to a non-believer in Jesus.
 Apart from Christ, the end point of worship is ultimately self, it can be disguised in many other things such as relationships, job, fame, fortune, popularity, intellect, politics, even altruism can subtly mask self-worship.
 Oprah Winfrey wants us to find that God nature inside of ourselves.
 Satan desired self-worship at the cost of being kicked out of heaven and his desire is for humanity to self-exalt just as he did in rebellion to God.

 So, is Jesus an egoist in desiring us to worship him?
-I think some people have a hesitancy to truly enter into heart felt passionate worship for this very reason.
+I think some people have a hesitancy to truly enter into heart felt passionate worship for this very type of thought.
 Jesus is not dependent upon humanity worshipping him in order to receive egotistical strokes.
-The Trinity of God the Father, Jesus and the Holy Spirit have existed in perfect unity and relationship from the infinite past.
+The Trinity of God the Father, Jesus, and the Holy Spirit have existed in perfect unity and relationship from the infinite past.
 The Godhead was not existing in isolation, so they had no need to create man in order to fulfil some aspect of loneliness.
-The creation of the universe and all that is in it is to be an extension of the love of the Godhead.
-They said; let us create humankind in our own image so that we may enjoy good relationships with one another and with God as well.
+The creation of the universe and all that is in it is meant to be an extension of the love of the Godhead.
+They said; let us create humankind in our own image, so that humanity may enjoy good relationships with one another and with God as well.

 We can have a tendency to view Jesus as just a somber sort of sad sack that was persecuted and died.
 While it is true that he had a terrible price to pay for the sin of humanity, the scripture says that he endured the cross, knowing the joy that was to follow.
 Andrew Wilson in the book titled Incomparable describes it like this: “The Sovereign God is happy.
 He is happy in a far deeper and more lasting way than any of us can know...
 He is jubilantly joyful, deeply delighted , and seriously satisfied.
 And we get to taste and see that the Lord is good.